Deportee (film)

-Deportee is a 1976 dramatic short film written, produced and directed by Sharron Miller.
+Deportee is a 1976 dramatic short film written, produced, directed and edited by Sharron Miller.
 It stars Andrew Stevens, Leslie Paxton, and Sam Gilman.

+It was shot on location in downtown Los Angeles in 1975.

 Plot

 Deportee tells the story of a young man and his alcoholic father who live in a skid-row hotel while trying to make ends meet.
 The father longs for the farm they left behind when they came to the city seeking a better life.
 The young man falls in love with a beautiful but troubled older woman who lives down the hall.
 Their bittersweet romance proves to be his painful rite-of-passage into adulthood.